15 Best Podcast Hosting Sites of 2021 (Plus Free Options)

-Dreaming to launch the next hugely successful podcast and share your audio content with the world?
-That’s great!
-However, podcasting isn’t as simple as recording some audio and uploading it to iTunes – first, you have to host your audio files with podcast hosting.
+Podcasting isn’t as simple as recording some audio and uploading it to iTunes – first; you have to host your audio files.

-These podcast hosting reviews are based on price, reliability, technical support, monthly upload volume, iTunes compliance, storage, monetization, ease of use, marketing features, integrations with apps, and more.
+In this guide, I ranked and reviewed the best podcast hosting based on price, reliability, technical support, monthly upload volume, compliance, storage, monetization, ease of use, marketing features, integrations with apps, and more.

 Let’s get started.